-These experiences will make your boating expedition worthwhile.
+These experiences will make your boating expedition even more enjoyable.
 If you’re planning a trip in the nearby future, here are my top five Moreton Bay boating destinations.

 TANGALOOMA ISLAND RESORT

 One of the best Moreton Bay boating destinations is Tangalooma Island Resort, which is located on the western side of Moreton Island.
 The main attraction of this resort accommodation is the Tangalooma Shipwrecks — a cluster of 15 ships that were scuttled beginning in the ‘60s up until the ‘80s.
-Corals have formed in and around the wrecks, and it’s now home to tropical fish, dolphins, wobbegongs and dugongs.
+Corals have formed in and around the wrecks, and they are now home to tropical fish, dolphins, wobbegongs and dugongs.
 The wrecks also provide safe anchorage for recreational boaters.
 After you drop your anchor, you can go on a dinghy or kayak to see the wrecks up close.
-Swimming, snorkelling, diving and riding a sea scooter are other ways to see the wrecks up close.
+Swimming, snorkelling, diving are other ways to see the wrecks up close.

 Moreton Island is located 58km northeast of Brisbane.
 Aside from the Tangalooma Shipwrecks, other areas of the island are also popular among boaters.
 Lucinda Bay is an alternative anchorage for when there are too many boats along the Tangalooma Shipwrecks.

-Meanwhile, Sand Hills is also popular for overnight anchorage due to its turquoise water and abundant marine life.
-It also provides adequate protection from the wind.
+Furthermore, Sand Hills is also popular for overnight anchorage due to its turquoise water and abundant marine life.
+It also provides adequate protection from the conditions.
 Fishing and tobogganing down sand dunes are some of the activities in the area.